ycpcs/cs101-fall2026/success.md

 ## Be playful

 Programming proficiency involves inventing and implementing algorithms to solve arbitrary problems.
-In this course, you will writing programs to solve a wide variety of problems.
-Creativity, inventiveness, playfulness&mdash;these are the techniques that will enable you to find solutions to the problems you will be given.  *There is no "right" solution to any problem.*  The more you are able to use your imagination to come up with potential solutions to a problem, the better your chances of finding a workable approach will be.
+In this course, you will write programs to solve a wide variety of problems.
+Creativity, inventiveness, playfulness&mdash; these are the techniques that will enable you to find solutions to the problems you will be given.  *There is no "right" solution to any problem.*  The more you are able to use your imagination to come up with potential solutions to a problem, the better your chances of finding a workable approach will be.

 ## Focus on *learning*